ESL Classroom Grammar & Activities

 The structure of the initial lesson runs in the same modular styles as follows:

-- Show and Tell – This is a brief start and a taster of the lesson and should be done in a fun and entertaining manner.
+- Show and Tell – This is a quick start and a taster of the lesson and should be done in a fun and entertaining manner.
 Start on the right foot.

 - Keywords – These are based on both the subject and the grammar point.